Travel

 22 E. 29th St., Flatiron

-Just over a year old, the James’s second location in the city (the first opened in SoHo in 2010) is a Beaux Arts building from 1904.
-It’s got a hip, modern vibe, which is a great juxtaposition in such an historic building.
+The James’s is located in a Beaux Arts building from 1904.
+It’s got a hip, modern atmosphere, which is a great juxtaposition to the historic building.
 Rooms are bright and cheerful (if a bit on the small side—this is New York, after all) and have a residential feel thanks to little touches like built-in wooden nightstands, Art Deco–style minibars, and works from local artists on the walls.
-It’s also home to Scarpetta, a popular high-end Italian restaurant that moved from its Meatpacking location to the hotel last year.
+It’s also home to Scarpetta, a popular high-end Italian restaurant that moved from its Meatpacking location to the hotel.
 The central location—in a rapidly changing, ever-cooler neighborhood—is a big bonus: NoMad is convenient to most parts of the city.

 Studio at The Freehand (Closed)